gdbooks/TileBasedGamesInOpenTK/Chapter1.md

 TODO: STep 4, i don't have screenshot yet.

-Don't forget to set your working directory
-Make sure you have latest!
+Don't forget to set your working directory (MAKE SURE TO EXPLAIN HOW THIS IS SHARED) Make sure you have latest!
 GABOR TODO: Submit nearest neighbor changelist